vyskocilm/jf/README.md

 strings[1] "world" "worle"
 ```

-**Warning**: depends on `reflect` and `gihub.com/stretchr/objx` and both MAY panic in some circumstances.
+**Warning**: depends on `reflect` and `gihub.com/stretchr/objx` and both MAY
-Package `jf` type checks everything before use, so it uses methods like `value.MustInt()`.
-However it panic
+panic in some circumstances.
+Package `jf` type checks everything before use,
+so it uses methods like `value.MustInt()`.
+However it panic itself if code ends
-itself if code ends in an impossible (or not yet implemented one) situation.
-For example if comparing code
+in an impossible (or not yet implemented one) situation.
+For example if
-find a weird type of `interface{}` or `*objx.Value` passed in, like Go channel or a pointer.
-Those can't be
+diffing code finds a weird type of `interface{}` or `*objx.Value` passed in,
+like Go channel or a pointer.
+Those can't be passed in JSON.
-passed in JSON.
-So it is *recommended* to run the code in gorutine if panic is not appropriate error
-handling strategy for you.

-Anyway panic of `jf` is allways a sign of a bug or missing feature, so do not forget to create [an issue on GitHub](https://github.com/vyskocilm/jf/issues) if you will find one.
+In any case.
+Panic of `jf` is always a sign of a bug or missing feature, so do
+not forget to create [an issue on GitHub](https://github.com/vyskocilm/jf/issues)
+if you will find one.

 ## Features